-A career biography can play an important role in your job search strategy.
-You may find that employers and recruiters will request a bio to accompany an executive resume, or that a leadership biography will even open doors by itself.
+A career biography, or professional bio, can play an important role in your job search strategy.
+You may find that employers and recruiters will request a professional bio to accompany an executive resume, or that a leadership biography will even open doors by itself.

 However, when writing your professional bio, don’t resort to the tired, overused wording seen on so many documents (such as “James has served as the IT Director of XYZ Company for 6 years”).

-Instead, power up your biography with these writing techniques – creating a vibrant, clearly written narrative of your leadership career that demands attention:
+Instead, power up your professional bio with these writing techniques – creating a vibrant, clearly written narrative of your leadership career that demands attention:

 1 – Launch your story in alignment with your specific situation.